-In this course students will learn about the structure and function of the human body.
-Students will develop knowledge about the levels of organization, cells and tissues.
-This course also includes instruction in the following systems: digestive, musculoskeletal, respiratory, cardiovascular, reproductive, urinary, endocrine, gastrointestinal, Integumentary, lymphatic, sensory, and nervous systems.
+In this course, students will learn about the structure and function of the human body.
+Students will develop knowledge about the levels of organization, cells, and tissues.
+This course also includes an introduction to the following systems: digestive, musculoskeletal, respiratory, cardiovascular, reproductive, urinary, endocrine, gastrointestinal, integumentary, lymphatic, sensory, reproductive, and nervous.
+The association of each body system to diseases and disorders is discussed.
+Prerequisites: None